Chapter 6: Contract Administration

 - Address release of claims.
-On a final invoice with a payment amount that is subject to contract settlement actions (release of contractor claims), acceptance shall be deemed to occur on the effective date of the contract settlement.
-FAR 43.204(c)(2), “Release of Claims,” provides language for supplemental agreements.
+On a final invoice with a payment amount that is subject to contract settlement actions (release of contractor claims), the settlement occurs on the effective date of the contract settlement.
+(FAR 43.204(c)(2) provides language for supplemental agreements.)

-- Complete a Department of Defense (DD) Form 1594, “Contract Completion Statement,” or agency-specified form for all contracts, and complete DD Form 1597, “Contract Closeout Checklist,” or agency-specific form such as Air Force Form 3035 for contracts that exceed the simplified acquisition threshold (SAT) after receiving proof that work or delivery is complete.
+- Complete Department of Defense (DD) Form 1594, “Contract Completion Statement,” or agency-specified form for all contracts, and complete DD Form 1597, “Contract Closeout Checklist” (or agency-specific form, such as Air Force Form 3035) for contracts that exceed the simplified acquisition threshold (SAT) after receiving proof that work or delivery is complete.

-- Place the completed and certified DD Form 1594 in the contract file, write the word Closed on the file (preferably in large bold letters), remove the file from the active contracts, and retain the completed contract file as required by FAR or the relevant agency.
+- Place the completed and certified DD Form 1594 in the contract file, write “closed” on the file (preferably in large bold letters), remove the file from the active contracts, and retain the completed contract file as required by the FAR or the relevant agency.

 - Use DD Form 1597 as the primary document for initiating a systematic contract closeout.
 When all necessary and applicable actions are completed, the contracting officer will sign and attach this form to DD Form 1594.

 - Address remaining funds.
-The contracting officer will review the status of funds on physically completed contracts to determine whether funds are available for removal before final payment.
+The contracting officer reviews the status of funds on physically completed contracts to determine whether they are available for removal before final payment.

 - Address all contracts that fall below the SAT.
-In such cases, the contracting officer shall include in the contract file a statement that all contract actions have been completed.
+In such cases, the contracting officer must include a statement that all contract actions have been completed in the contract file.
 The completed form or statement is authority for closing out the contract file.

 - Complete DD Form 1594.
-When all required actions are completed, the purchasing office shall prepare DD Form 1594 for all contracts that exceed the SAT.
-The contract completion statement shall be added to the official contract file.
-DFARS 204.804 requires the use of DD Form 1594.
+When all required actions are completed, the purchasing office must prepare DD Form 1594 for all contracts that exceed the SAT.
+The contract completion statement must be added to the official contract file.
+(DFARS 204.804 requires the use of DD Form 1594.)

-Contingency contracting officer closeout of field ordering officer and blanket purchase agreement authorized caller accounts.
-When FOO and BPA authorized callers are ready to redeploy, the CCO must be sure that they return their original appointment orders, all completed forms and documents, updated PIIN logs, and unused forms (especially SF 44s).
+CCO closeout of FOO and BPA authorized caller accounts.
+When FOO and BPA authorized callers are ready to redeploy, the CCO must be sure that they return their original appointment orders, all completed forms and documents, updated Procurement Instrument Identification Number (PIIN) logs, and unused forms (especially SF 44s).
 Throughout the contingency, the CCO should be receiving Joint Uniformed Lessons Learned System and after action report input from ordering officers.